iarash84/Benita/README.md

 - **Modular Design**: Built with modularity in mind, making it easy to add new features and extend the language.
 - **Developed in C#**: The compiler is implemented using the C# programming language, leveraging its powerful features and robust ecosystem.

+## Grammar:
+The grammar of the language is provided <a href="https://github.com/iarash84/Benita/tree/main/docs/Grammar.txt">here</a>.

+## Tutorial:
+The simple tutorial of the language is provided <a href="https://github.com/iarash84/Benita/tree/main/docs/Tutorial.MD">here</a>.

 ## Getting Started

 To get started with Benita, follow these steps: